alexheinle/alexheinle-travelWebsite/_posts/2018-03-27-spain-post.md

 ![Granada Photo](/images/alhambra2.jpg)

-FUN FACT: The Alhambra is where Christopher Columbus received royal endorsement for his expedition!
+*FUN FACT:* The Alhambra is where Christopher Columbus received royal endorsement for his expedition!

-Next....SEVILLE
+Next....**SEVILLE**

 Seville - the birthplace of the Flamenco dance!